 Literature search

 We conducted a systematic literature search to find clinical research studies which had used pulmonary exacerbations in PCD patients as a variable.
 We searched PubMed from January 1st 2000 to April 1st 2017 using the search terms (ciliary dyskinesia, primary/OR ciliary motility disorders/OR Kartagener’s syndrome/) AND exacerbation.
 We excluded reviews, editorials and case reports.
 We additionally reviewed literature for definitions of pulmonary exacerbations in patients with cystic fibrosis (CF) and non-CF bronchiectasis.
-The definitions used in PCD, CF and bronchiectasis literature were discussed at the first face-to-face meetings, providing a framework for the e-Delphi surveys.
+The definitions used in PCD, CF and bronchiectasis literature were discussed at the first face-to-face meeting and sent out to the group afterwards, providing a framework for the e-Delphi surveys.

 Reaching a consensus